 Finding a good cup of coffee in Italy can be a challenge for lovers of third wave coffee since the art of drinking coffee is unique in the country that invented the cappuccino and espresso.
-We drank a lot of coffee around Bologna from tony cafes on the Piazza Maggiore to trendy student cafes.
+We drank a lot of coffee around Bologna from tony cafes on the Piazza Maggiore to trendy student cafes near the city’s prestigious university.
 At the end of the day, these are our favorite spots to drink coffee in Bologna:

 At first glance, Caffè Terzi looks like a typical Italian cafe with its long bar filled with locals quickly drinking shots of espresso.
 However, this popular cafe near the city center takes its coffee to the next level by offering a global selection of beans.
 Trained baristas carefully prepare the drinks, shaving orange peel into some and coffee flakes into others.

 Caffè Terzi is located at Via Guglielmo Oberdan, 10/d, 40126 Bologna BO, Italy.

 Voted the sixth best cafe in Italy, Aroma serves single origin specialty coffee drinks like the Cappuccino Melange with vanilla or cinnamon, the Caffé allo Zabione with artisan eggnog and cocoa powder and the Caffe Diordilatte with artisan pannacotta.
 If you want a more simple coffee, the baristas at Aroma also serve coffees brewed with alternative extraction methods such as French Press, V60 and Aeropress.

 Aroma is located at Via Porta Nova, 12/b, 40123 Bologna BO, Italy.